mateuadsuara/hof/hof.md

 [partial]: http://en.wikipedia.org/wiki/Partial_application

-But that is only valid for the `filter` function.
+But that is only valid for the `filter` function and only for the first argument.
 We would like to do that with any function and any amount of arguments.

 ```js
 var bind = function(initialFunction, argument1, argument2, argumentN){